Godofnothing/CLIP_experimental/README.md

 ### Fine-tuning CLIP with different upsamplings
 Fine-tuning CLIP visual models using different methods and upsamplings.
-1. Maximizing likelihood (ML), i.e. training the whole model + a linear layer on top
+1. Maximizing likelihood (ML), i.e. training CLIP visual model + a linear layer on top
 2. Cosine Similarity maximizing (CS).
 Fine-tune CLIP visual model to maximize cosine similarity between images of the same class.

 Each method was tested with ResNet-101/ViT backbones and bicubic/GAN upsampling